What is fingerprint recognition?

 A fingerprint will remain unchanged during an individual’s lifetime.

 Fingerprints have general ridge patterns that permit them to be systematically classified.

 A fingerprint is an individual characteristic because no two fingers have yet been found to possess identical ridge characteristics.

-In this blog, we try to give comprehensive detail about feature extraction and talk about different techniques for enhancing images, such as Edge detection and adaptive thresholding.
+In this blog, we try to give comprehensive detail about feature extraction and talk about different intelligent biometric techniques in face and fingerprint recognition for enhancing images, such as Edge detection and adaptive thresholding.
 Feature extraction consists of Ridge detection and Minutiae extraction to generate a template, after which a query image is matched using the metric ROC AUC curve.

 Sokoto Coventry Fingerprint Dataset (SOCOFing) is a biometric fingerprint database designed for academic research purposes.
 SOCOFing comprises 6,000 fingerprint images from 600 African subjects and contains unique attributes such as labels for gender, hand and finger name, and synthetically altered versions with three different levels of alteration for obliteration, central rotation, and z-cut.

 It has two main directories — Real and Altered directory

 The altered directory is divided into: